 On 6 March, the company announced a four-day vacation.
 When workers arrived for work on 10 March, they found the factory locked, with a notice on the gate saying it had permanently shut down.

 In a letter to Clover Group, IndustriALL general secretary Valter Sanches said:

 “It is unacceptable that the company unilaterally and unfairly laid off workers without the legal notice of period and legal payments.
 The behaviour of the management clearly violates the Labour Laws in the country as well as the Universal Declaration of Human Rights, as workers’ compensation is a human right.
-It is clear that this violation also contradicts your customers’ codes of conduct, such as Victoria’s Secret, Torrid, Ascena Group and Triumph International.
+It is clear that this violation also contradicts your customers’ codes of conduct, such as Victoria’s Secret, Torrid and Ascena Group.

 “Therefore, we call on Clover Group International Limited to act in full accordance with national labour law and international core labour standards and to respect workers’ rights immediately by establishing a constructive dialogue with the union and by paying legal compensations of the unfairly dismissed workers.”